skodapetr/discovery/README.md

 ```

 ### Arguments
-- *-e*, *--experiment* - URL of experiment specification.
-Applications
+- *-d*, *--discovery* - URL of experiment specification.
+A dataset,
-    nad transformers are loaded from the experiment.
+    applications and transformers are loaded from the discovery definition.
 - *--dataset* - Path to dataset directory on local file system,
     can't be used together with *experiment*.
 - *--applications* - Directory with applications to add to the run.